 Whatever you choose, it should meet these requirements:

-- It must be something you find enjoyable.
+- Something you find enjoyable.

-- It must be relaxing.
+- Must be relaxing.

 - It should help you transition from the grogginess of waking up to a mindset conducive to working.